sel/8sidorpodcast/README.md

 8sidorpodcast
 =============

-Creates an RSS feed from scraping 8 sidor's audio web page for mp3 links
+Creates an RSS feed for [8 sidor](http://8sidor.se/)'s podcast by scraping their [audio web page](http://8sidor.se/start/lyssna-pa-lattlasta-nyheter) for mp3 links.

 Can be run on Heroku as follows: https://devcenter.heroku.com/articles/getting-started-with-python